eProsima/DDS-Record-Replay/docs/rst/notes/notes.rst

 .. warning::

-    Types recorded with previous versions of *DDS Record & Replay* is no longer "replayable" after this update.
+    Types recorded with previous versions of *DDS Record & Replay* are no longer "replayable" after this update.

 This release includes the following **DDS Recorder tool configuration features**: